ArmDeveloperEcosystem/workshop-acm/instruqt/3-deploy/assignment.md

-# Deploy workload into AKS
+# Deploy backend workload into AKS

 Now that we have all the pieces in place, it's time to deploy and run our application itself using kuberneters.

-## Update yaml deployment file
-===

 In the [Editor](tab-1) tab, let's look through the various yaml files we will be using today:

 [button label="Editor"](tab-1)

+## File Explanation
+===

+Let's walk through the `yaml` files we will be using today

 ### Services

 `llmserver-service.yaml` and `client-service.yaml` create our services in kubernetes.
-These set up load balancers with an external facing IP address that will direct traffic to our application, regardless of what node it is deployed on.
+These set up load balancers with an external facing IP address that will direct traffic to our applications, regardless of what nodes those deployments are running on.

-`llmserver-service` is for the back end, with a public IP address for our testing purposes.
-However, in a real world situation, we would only need a public IP on our `client-service`.
+`llmserver-service` allows us to connect to our backend server, with a public IP address for our testing purposes.
+In a real world situation, we would only need a public IP on our `client-service`.
+However, for ease of testing, both services create a public IP address.

 These two services are nearly identical, but target different applications.